 If you own a Helix, you might be disappointed as some of the more powerful features are not found in the POD Go.
 Although that was the plan according to Line 6.
 They went for a simple-to-use multi-effect processor with a smaller price tag.

-We give this unit a thumbs up!
+I give this unit a thumbs up!
 There is a ton of things it can do and so many features that any player would benefit greatly!
-The new POD Go will surely take the POD line in a great new direction!
+The new POD Go will surely take this line in a great new direction!

 What effects does POD Go have?